Alec Yoder and Tristan Burke sign NLIs for 2016

-Rustam Sharipov (roos-TOM SHARE-ee-pahv) was named the head coach for the Ohio State men's gymnastics team in the summer of 2011.
-Sharipov, previously an assistant coach at the University of Oklahoma from 2005-11, brings the experience of three Olympic medals, including two golds, to Columbus as the eighth head coach in program history.
+Rustam Sharipov (roos-TOM SHARE-ee-pahv) was named the head coach of the Ohio State men's gymnastics team in the summer of 2011.
+Sharipov, previously an assistant coach at the University of Oklahoma from 2005-11, brings the experience of three Olympic medals, including two gold, to Columbus as the eighth head coach in program history.

-In his first year as head coach, Sharipov led the Buckeyes to a record-setting season, as he guided five members of the team (senior Ty Echard, sophomores Misha Koudinov and Kris Done, redshirt sophomore Michael Newburger and freshman Danny Steiner) to All-America status at the 2012 NCAA Individual Event Finals, tying the season program record with the 1993 and 2002 campaigns, respectively.
+Sharipov led the Buckeyes to a record-setting season in 2012, as five members of the team (senior Ty Echard, sophomores Misha Koudinov and Kris Done, Newburger and Steiner) earned All-America status at the 2012 NCAA Individual Event Finals, tying the season program record with the 1993 and 2002 campaigns, respectively.

-A native of Kharkov, Ukraine, Sharipov was named 2006 National Co-Assistant Coach of the Year, helping the Sooners claim the NCAA Championship that year.
+A native of Kharkov, Ukraine, Sharipov was named 2006 National Co-Assistant Coach of the Year, helping the Sooners claim the NCAA championship that year.
 In 2008, Sharipov helped guide the team to a second national title and was named co-assistant coach of the year for the second time in his career.
-In 2011, he was named the CGA West Region Assistant Coach of the Year, leading the Sooners to a NCAA runner-up finish in the team finals April 15 at St. John Arena in Columbus.
+In 2011, he was named the CGA West Region assistant coach of the year, leading the Sooners to an NCAA runner-up finish in the team finals.

-As a gymnast, Sharipov began his competitive career as the Soviet junior national champion in 1989 before bring home the all-around championship at the 1990 U.S. Olympic Cup.
-Sharipov helped the Unified Team to an Olympic Gold Medal at the 1992 Barcelona Olympics.
+As a gymnast, Sharipov began his competitive career as the Soviet junior national champion in 1989 before bringing home the all-around championship at the 1990 U.S. Olympic Cup.
+Sharipov helped the Unified Team to an Olympic gold medal at the 1992 Barcelona Olympics.
 He put on a show at the 1992 European Championships, winning high bar and taking second on parallel bars.
-Sharipov also took first on parallel bars at the CIS Championships and the DTB Cup, and added a high bar championship at the Tokyo Cup.
+Sharipov also took first on parallel bars at the CIS championships and the DTB Cup, and added a high bar championship at the Tokyo Cup.

 In 1995, after winning championships on parallel bars at the French International and the Cottbus International along with an all-around title at the International Championships of Romania, Sharipov had an impressive showing at the European Cup, winning gold on high bar and parallel bars.
-He followed that up in 1996 with perhaps the best year of his career, taking first on parallel bars at the European Championships before adding the championship on the apparatus at the World Championship.
+He followed that up in 1996 with perhaps the best year of his career, taking first on parallel bars at the European championships before addinga gold medalon the sameapparatus at the World championships.

-The crowning moment came in 1996 in Atlanta, Ga., where Sharipov won the Olympic gold medal on parallel bars and was a member of the bronze-medal Ukrainian team.
+The crowning moment of Sharipov's athletic career came at the 1996 Olympic Gamesin Atlanta, where he won the gold medal on parallel bars and was a member of the bronze-medal Ukrainian team.